Delaware State University: Administration

 Tony Allen became the 12th president of Delaware State University on January 1, 2020, after serving the previous two and a half years as the university's provost and executive vice president.
 Three months into his presidency, Allen ended in-person classes and residential operations on campus following the emergence of the COVID-19 pandemic, and the faculty began offering curriculum online.
 The university raised $1.5 million for a Student Emergency Relief Fund to address student needs brought on by COVID-19 crisis.
 Although the COVID-19 crisis continued throughout the year, Allen and the university reopened its residential halls for the fall semester 2020, allowing more than 1,700 students to resume their residency on campus while almost all classes continued to be held virtually.

 The business and affairs of the university are governed by the board of trustees.
 The board of trustees has all the powers accorded it by Title 14, Chapter 65 of the Delaware Code.
 The board consists of 15 members whose appointment or election is provided for in the Delaware Code and the governor of the state and the president of the university who are ex officio members with voting rights.

+Presidents

+The following persons have served as president of Delaware State University: